aditya-saxena-7/Cost-Efficient-Stock-Forecasting-with-Enhanced-LightGBM/Cost Awareness.md

 ### Cost Awareness: Optimizing Stock Predictions 📊💡

-In this section, we explore the concept of cost awareness and its application in optimizing the LightGBM model for stock predictions.
-Let's break down the key concepts, terminologies, and methodologies involved, with detailed explanations and real-world examples.

 #### What is Cost Awareness? 🤔
 Cost awareness in stock prediction refers to the model's sensitivity to different types of prediction errors, particularly focusing on minimizing false-positive errors.
 A false-positive error in stock trading is when the model predicts a stock price will go up (a "buy" signal), but it doesn't, leading to a potential loss.